peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * `boolean equals(CBORObject other)`<br>
  Compares the equality of two CBOR objects.
 * `boolean equals(Object obj)`<br>
- Determines whether this object and another object are equal and have the same type.
+ Determines whether this object and another object are equal.
 * `static CBORObject FromJSONString(String str)`<br>
  Generates a CBOR object from a text string in JavaScript Object Notation (JSON) format.